 Just a little further away from Wall Drug are Mount Rushmore, Wind Cave National Park, Black Hills National Forest, Custer State Park, Rapid City, the Crazy Horse monument, and the biker town of Sturgis.

 Currently, Wall Drug has every kind of small store you can imagine.
 There’s a leather goods store.
 A soap store.
 Convenience stores.
+A bookstore.
 Even a chapel.

 We spent a few minutes in some of the stores before losing interest.
 We managed to kill time playing video games.
 Of course, this being South Dakota, the game was a hunting contest in which I had to shoot bighorn sheep.
 I may love these sheep, but I will take them down in a heartbeat in order to win a game!

 So that’s about it for Wall Drug.
 Despite the warnings that Wall Drug was overrated, I went anyway, just to experience it for myself.

 Wall Drug strikes me as a tourist trap.
 But I admit the place ranks high on the meter for kitsch, quirk, and weird Americana roadside realness.
 So if that’s your thing, go ahead and stop by.
 Get your free ice water and soak in the silly atmosphere.

 Would I recommend driving out of your way to get here?
 Absolutely not.
 But if you’re in the area visiting other South Dakota attractions and you have plenty of time to kill… and if you don’t take yourself or your travels too seriously… then you might as well make a pit stop here.

 Is Wall Drug worth visiting?
 Leave a comment with your opinion if you’ve been there!